James is a YouTuber who enjoys making interesting food and watching many sports.

-The famous saying may go "There's no crying in baseball" (made famous by Tom Hanks in the hit 1992 movie "A League of Their Own") but recently football fans have been seeing a lot of crying in their favorite sport.
+The famous saying may go, "There's no crying in baseball" (made famous by Tom Hanks in the hit 1992 movie A League of Their Own), but recently football fans have been seeing a lot of crying in their favorite sport.

 Now I don't mean crying in the literal sense but rather crying in the sense of complaining.
 More and more high profile athletes have recently criticized officials for either calling too many penalties on them or not calling penalties on their opponents during their games.

-Does Josh Norman have a legitimate gripe?
+Does Josh Norman Have a Legitimate Gripe?

 Professional football players are amazing athletes.
-Their hard work and training has given them the ability to perform in ways that most of us can only watch in amazement.
+Their hard work and training have given them the ability to perform in ways that most of us can only watch in amazement.
 Most of these athletes have been winners their entire lives.
 They have played on championship teams and have been the best on their teams while working their way up into the NFL.
-Because of this history of winning and being the best, they usually don't handle loosing well.
+Because of this history of winning and being the best, they usually don't handle losing well.

 There is no question that Josh Norman is an amazing athlete.
 In fact, he is one of the best at what he does.
-That being said, Norman had to face an opponent that was the best at what he does...A.J.
-Green.
+That being said, Norman had to face an opponent that was the best at what he does.
 A.J.
 Green is arguably the best wide receiver in the league.
 He puts up huge numbers each week.

-Does Cam Newton have a Legitimate gripe?
+Does Cam Newton Have a Legitimate Gripe?

-Cam Newton is a very large Quarterback with amazing athletic ability.
+Cam Newton is a very large quarterback with amazing athletic ability.
 He has the ability to run as well as pass.
 This is an ability that most NFL Quarterbacks do not possess.
-When a Quarterback runs with the ball he is not afforded the same protections as when he passes.
+When a quarterback runs with the ball he is not afforded the same protections as when he passes.
 That being said, Newton was especially aggravated that there was no penalty called when Calais Campbell hit him below the waist while throwing a pass in the pocket.

 Most would agree that this should have been called a penalty.
 The only argument for not calling this a penalty would be if the official believed that the defender (Calais Campbell) was blocked into Cam Newton by Newton's own teammate.
-Since officials don't talk to the press, we can't determine the reason behind the officials call or no call in this case.
+Since officials don't talk to the press, we can't determine the reason behind the official's call or no call in this case.

-Newton believes that he is being treated unfairly because of his size but the facts dispute that.
-According to NFL.com Cam Newton has had more "Roughing the Passer" penalties called in his favor than any other Quarterback since 2011.
+Newton believes that he is being treated unfairly because of his size, but the facts dispute that.
+According to NFL.com, Cam Newton has had more "Roughing the Passer" penalties called in his favor than any other Quarterback since 2011.

 A lot of people believe this is a case of Cam Newton being frustrated with loosing.
 The Carolina Panther's record is 2-5.
 Newton has a history of poor sportsmanship.
 After the Panther's loss in the Super Bowl, Newton walked out of a press conference.

-The checks in the mail
+The Check's in the Mail

 The NFL has a policy of distributing fines to players and coaches who speak out about officials.
 These fines can be rather large.
-The fines are a deterrent to help prevent players and coaches from making the post game press conference about the officials and the rules rather than the highlights of the game.
+The fines are a deterrent to help prevent players and coaches from making the post-game press conference about the officials and the rules rather than the highlights of the game.

 Even thought the fines can be in the thousands or even tens of thousands of dollars, players and coaches still feel the need to speak out against the officials.

-Whether you believe Josh Norman and/or Cam Newton have a legitimate complaint or not, one thing is certain...Professional athletes are crying (complaining) more than ever!
+Whether you believe Josh Norman and/or Cam Newton have a legitimate complaint or not, one thing is certain.
+Professional athletes are crying (complaining) more than ever!

 Professional athletes have been looked up to by children for many years now.
 Their conduct is important as many eyes are upon them.
-While nobody likes to loose, showing you can loose with class says a great deal about your character.
+While nobody likes to lose, showing you can loose with class says a great deal about your character.

 My advice to these professional athletes would be to "suck it up!"
 Be respectful to your opponents by giving them credit for their accomplishments instead of making excuses for your shortcomings.
 If an official misses a call, remember that you also miss passes or miss covered assignments.
 We are all human.
 Deal with it!
-At the end of the day you get to go home to your mansions and enjoy all the comforts of life.
+At the end of the day, you get to go home to your mansions and enjoy all the comforts of life.